Austin-Bennett/AustinUtils/README.md

 struct matrix;
 ```

-**The following method lists for classes do not contain operators, but the operators are defined as is generally accepted by the mathematical community**
+**The following method lists for classes do not contain operators, but the operators are defined functionally the same as is the general functional definition accepted by the mathematical community**

 **struct v2<T>**
 | Method | Description |